cloudfoundry/credhub-cli/README.md

-	ca-generate --type <ca type> --name <ca name> [generate params] Generate and set a credential value based on generation parameters -t, --type ['root']									Sets the type of CA to generate (Default: 'root') -n, --name 'CRED'									Selects the CA to generate
+	ca-generate --type <ca type> --name <ca name> [generate params] Generate and set a credential value based on generation parameters -t, --type ['root']									Sets the CA type to generate (Default: 'root') -n, --name 'CRED'									Name of the CA to generate

 		Generate parameters by [Type]
-		-d, --duration [1-3650]								[Root] Valid duration (in days) of the generated certificate (Default: 365) -k, --key-length [2048, 3072, 4096]					[Root] Bit length of the generated key (Default: 2048) -c, --common-name 'COMMON NAME'						[Root] Common name of the generated certificate -o, --organization 'ORG'							[Root] Organization of the generated certificate -u, --organization-unit 'ORG UNIT'					[Root] Organization unit of the generated certificate -i, --locality 'LOCALITY'							[Root] Locality/city of the generated certificate -s, --state	'ST'									[Root] State/province of the generated certificate -y, --country 'CC'									[Root] Country of the generated certificate
+		-d, --duration [1-3650]								[Root] Valid duration (in days) of the generated CA (Default: 365) -k, --key-length [2048, 3072, 4096]					[Root] Bit length of the generated key (Default: 2048) -c, --common-name 'COMMON NAME'						[Root] Common name of the generated CA -o, --organization 'ORG'							[Root] Organization of the generated CA -u, --organization-unit 'ORG UNIT'					[Root] Organization unit of the generated CA -i, --locality 'LOCALITY'							[Root] Locality/city of the generated CA -s, --state	'ST'									[Root] State/province of the generated CA -y, --country 'CC'									[Root] Country of the generated CA
 ```